harishhgowda/GPT-Based_Smart_Assistant/README.md

 # GPT-Based Smart Assistant
+Create an interactive voice-controlled assistant using OpenAI's GPT model.
+Convert speech to text process.

 ## Overview
 GPT-Based Smart Assistant is a voice-controlled AI assistant leveraging OpenAI's GPT model to process and respond to user queries in natural language.
 It enhances user interaction by enabling seamless speech recognition and text-to-speech conversion.